preloader

 WebSocket

-WebSocket Test Endpoint have the following form with no optional parameters
+WebSocket Test Endpoint has the following form with no optional parameters

 ws://{ws.endpoint.url:port}/{channel.name}